 CopyTrans does not see some of my iDevice songs or playlists

-You can transfer purchased songs and videos from your iOS device to iTunes by following the steps outlined here.
+You can transfer purchased songs and videos from your iOS device to iTunes by following our guide on transfering purchased music.

 NOTE: Never keep an empty or incomplete iTunes library open on your PC with your iDevice connected.
 You risk iTunes sync to delete contents off your iPhone, iPad or iPod.
 Always make sure that CopyTrans is started before connecting the iDevice to the computer to prevent unwanted iTunes synchronization.